-These covers are only removed if a complete view of the engine is needed for inspection, or for replacement or adjustment of upper engine parts.
+The Engine Access Covers are only removed if a complete view of the engine is needed for inspection, or for replacement or adjustment of upper engine parts.

-The Engine Access Covers are located beneath the rear bedroom step and wardrobe.
+The Forward Engine Access Cover is located beneath the rear bedroom step and the Rearward Engine Access Cover is located beneath the wardrobe floor.